 The legal framework

-Cyprus legal system is based on Common law, and its been harmonised with European Union laws and regulations.
+Cyprus legal system is based on Common law, and it’s been harmonized with European Union laws and regulations.

 Land registry and registration of properties

 Cyprus offers to land/homeowners the right to have a title deed of their holdings and any transaction related to real estate in order to be a valid transaction shall be registered in the Land registry.

 Cypriots and EU citizens have the same rights in purchasing free-hold properties and have no restrictions when purchasing a property in Cyprus.
 However, non-EU citizens are able to have free-hold properties although with some restrictions.
 The main restriction is the number of properties they can acquire and that is governed by the Immovable Property Acquisition (Aliens) Law and the Directives of the Central Bank of Cyprus.
 The main criteria for a foreigner (non-Eu) to be aware of are the following:

 - Is able to acquire an apartment or a house.